Migraine Symptoms and Treatments

 Over-the-counter migraine medicines

 Some combination medicines designed specifically for migraine are available over the counter.
-These contain painkillers and anti-sickness medicines.
-However, according to the NHS, while many people find these convenient, they may not contain a high enough dose of painkillers or anti-sickness medicine to relieve the symptoms of a migraine.
+These contain painkillers and anti-sickness medicines (anti-emetics – see below).
+However, according to Patient.co.uk, they may not suit everyone or be strong enough to relieve the symptoms of a migraine (ix).

 Prescription medicines called triptans may help if over-the-counter painkillers aren’t effective at relieving your migraine symptoms.
-Triptans aren’t painkillers in the conventional sense, but are thought to work by interfering with a brain chemical called 5HT, which experts believe plays a part inn causing migraines.
+Triptans aren’t painkillers in the conventional sense, but are thought to work by interfering with a brain chemical called 5-HT.
 Several types of triptan medicines are available – including frovatriptan, sumatriptan, naratriptan and zolmitriptan – and some people affected by migraine may have to try several before finding one that works for them.
-Triptans are available as tablets, nasal sprays and injections.
+Triptans are available as tablets, nasal sprays and injections, and while most are only available on prescription, you can buy sumatriptan from pharmacies.

 Self help for migraine